2023–2024 DrPH Student Handbook

 - Two Co-Chairs may replace one chair.

+To learn more about the configuration of the Dissertation Committee, please see the Graduate Division policy guidelines.
 The proposed Dissertation Committee is reviewed by the DrPH Program Manager prior to submission to the Dean of the Graduate Division for approval.
-The Graduate Division will notify the student, and the committee members of the official Dissertation Committee.
+The Graduate Division will notify the student and the committee members of the official Dissertation Committee.

 Advancement to Candidacy